-It is achieved by establishing a Quality Management System (QMS) which focuses on meeting internal and external requirements, conducting quality audits and the periodic review of the system.
-It requires the involvement of all team members in the organization.
+Quality Assurance is achieved by establishing a Quality Management System (QMS), which focuses on meeting internal and external requirements, conducting quality audits and the periodic review of the system.
+Quality assurance activities require the involvement of all team members in the organization.

-What is common between Quality Assurance and Quality Control?
+What are the similarities between Quality Assurance and Quality Control?

 Download the summary: Difference_between_quality_assurance_and_quality_control.pdf